clucas26e4/riesz-logic/README.md

 If you have any trouble or question, please contact `christophe.lucas@ens-lyon.fr` or `matteo.mio@ens-lyon.fr`.

 ### How to compile
-The [OLlibs](https://github.com/olaure01/ollibs) must be installed.
-The [Opam](https://coq.inria.fr/opam-using.html)-based installation procedure to install the library is:

-	$ opam repo add coq-released https://coq.inria.fr/opam/released
-	$ opam install coq-ollibs

 To compile all the coq files and generate the documentation, type the following instruction in a terminal at the root of the project (where the file hr\_main\_results.v is).

+	$ ./configure
-	$ make doc
+	$ make html

 This command generates a .html file for each Coq file, that only have definitions, statements and comments useful for the reader.
 It also generates a file "toc.html" where all the sections in the files are gathered together as well as a quick explanation of what the reader will find in the files.

 ### The structure of the depository
-There are three folders in the depository:
+There are four folders in the depository:

+* ollibs - contains the library [OLlibs](https://github.com/olaure01/ollibs), some add-ons for the Coq Standard Library.
 * Utilities - contains files not connected to Riesz Logic (e.g. a file defining positive real numbers and lemmas about them).
 * hr - contains all the files related to the system HR.
 * hmr - contains all the files related to the system HMR.